KatsuteDev/Mal4J/README.md

 ### Local Tests

-For local tests you must run the project using JDK 11 with Java 11 level syntax.
+For local tests you can use JDK8+, however only methods in the Java 8 API may be used.
 The `src/main/java9` folder should not be marked as a sources root.

 Run tests locally by adding a text file named `client.txt` that contains the client ID in the `src/test/java/resources` directory.